Director of Marketing Jeremy King On Caster Connection's Brand Refresh

-What are your primary duties as marketing manager?
+What are your primary duties as Director of Marketing?

 JK: My duties have pretty much run the gamut of anything you can imagine marketing-wise during my time here, but they’ve become more refined the last couple of years.
 Primarily I’m responsible for development and implementation of our holistic marketing strategy and ensuring that we stick to our principles.
 I also do more detail oriented tasks like content creation, trade show execution, and shaping the way our company uses our CRM.

 What do you enjoy most about Caster Connection?

 JK: I really enjoy the company culture and the ability to make decisions and see the fruits of our labor very quickly.
 Caster Connection has a very enabling environment.
 What I mean by that is that almost any option is considered when it comes to providing a solution for a client/prospect, for a marketing campaign, for a product concept, etc. That kind of setting gets rid of any unnecessary barrier to be creative.
 This helps to foster some really great ideas that people across every department have come up with the last few years here.

 From a marketing standpoint, what separates Caster Connection from the competition?

 JK: Marketing in the caster industry has made a huge leap forward from where it was when I started here in 2011, and the same holds true for us.
 Early on, a big focus of ours was simply to develop basic material promoting the functionality of our products and explaining what we do as a company.
 Over time we’ve really started to understand our personality and our “voice”.

 We’re proud of our company and what we stand for.
 We place a large focus on being genuine about who we are – in an interesting way.
 Whether we’re publishing something hyper-serious, funny, or bold, we’re looking to clearly communicate our message and garner a reaction from someone.

 How would you describe Caster Connection’s refreshed brand in one sentence?